 Self-Employment Income and Taxes

-For some, calculating self-employment income is as easy as totaling up the amounts on their 1099-Misc forms; for some, it's not that simple.
+For some, calculating self-employment income is as easy as totaling up the amounts on their 1099-Misc forms, but for others, it's not that simple.
 And while you'll likely want to consult a tax specialist or the IRS about specific questions, this article goes over some of the basic points of self-employment income, so you can be more informed on your day-to-day business decisions.

 How the IRS Defines Self-Employment Income